matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 Additional merits that can be explored as an indirect result of this proposal:
 - A way for servers to preemptively load and cache rooms that their users are likely to join.
-- A way for servers to advertise to other servers about rooms that their users are likely to join, so that these rooms can be optionally reloaded and cached.
+- A way for servers to advertise to other servers about rooms that their users are likely to join, so that these rooms can be optionally pre-loaded and cached.

 This is a more specific component and redesign of the general idea of [MSC3953: Server capability DAG](https://github.com/Gnuxie/matrix-doc/blob/gnuxie/capability-dag/proposals/3953-capability-dag.md).